 In summary, to identify and trade the head and shoulders pattern, we suggest you follow the steps below:

-How to Trade Forex Using the Head and Shoulders Candlestick Pattern – Strategies and Examples
+How to Trade the Head and Shoulders Pattern?

-Well, the head and shoulders candle pattern is essentially the same as the inverse head and shoulders pattern but in the other direction.
+The head and shoulders candle pattern is essentially the same as the inverse head and shoulders pattern (also called the head and shoulders bottom) but in the other direction.
 This means that the target of a trader is to find the perfect entry-level to enter a short-selling position (or closing an existing long position).

 To do so, we are going to show you how to trade the breakout once you identify the head and shoulders pattern and how to use Fibonacci retracement levels as another confirmation tool.